 In 1845 Charles Dickens attended one of the last firework diplays at Castel Sant'Angelo;

 in 1851 Pope Pius IX relocated la Girandola, as these fireworks were commonly known,

 to Terrazza del Pincio; this probably because Piazza del Popolo, the large square below the terrace, allowed a large audience to watch the fireworks without being tightly packed together, but as J. W. Goethe noted in his Italian Journey in June 1787: The fireworks at Castel Sant'Angelo were beautiful because of their setting.

-The fireworks were occasionally staged again at Castel Sant'Angelo until 1887; after this year the construction of walls along the river led to Piazza di Ponte, the square in front of Ponte Sant'Angelo where the Romans had gathered to watch the display, being replaced by the lungotevere, a new street lined with trees which impaired the view of the castle.
+The fireworks were occasionally staged again at Castel Sant'Angelo until 1887; after this year the construction of walls along the river led to Piazza di Ponte, the square in front of Ponte Sant'Angelo where the Romans had gathered to watch the display, being replaced by the lungotevere, a new avenue lined with trees which impaired the view of the castle.

 In 2008 the City of Rome decided to re-enact the historical fireworks to celebrate the 500th anniversary of Michelangelo starting to paint the ceiling of Cappella Sistina.
 The initiative was very well received and it has been repeated since then on June 29, the Feast of Sts.
 Peter and Paul, the patron saints of Rome.

 The photographs which illustrate this page were taken in 2009 and 2011 from two slightly different locations.